Didida1018/CacheReach/README.md

 ```

 ## Run
-Build the project using the provided `Makefile`:
+Ensure you have a C++ compiler installed, then build the executable using the provided `Makefile`:
 ```bash
 make
 ```